 #4 Marriott Bonvoy® Hotel Categories

 Marriott has its properties separated into different “Categories,” with each property falling into a category from 1-8.
 Put simply, lower Categories correspond to cheaper hotels, but as we’ll see, some creativity enables you to find some truly exceptional properties at the low end of the redemption chart, making your points go much, much further.

 Booking a hotel in a given category is as simple as consulting Marriott’s redemption chart below.
-In brackets we’ve included the PointSavers rates, which are promotional prices 10-20% lower than the regular price that you can sometimes take advantage of.
-Marriott hasn’t released their peak and off-peak season dates yet, since this is a new setup for them.
-Sign up for our email list at the bottom of this post if you want our tips for how to book off-peak dates.
+In brackets, we’ve included the PointSavers rates, which are promotional prices 10-20% lower than the regular price that you can sometimes take advantage of.
+Marriott hasn’t released their peak and off-peak season dates yet since this is a new setup for them.
+Sign up for our email list at the bottom of this post if you want our tips on booking off-peak dates.

 |Hotel Category||Off Peak||Standard||Peak|

 |2||10,000 (8,000)||12,500 (11,000)||15,000 (13,000)|

 |5||30,000 (27,500)||35,000 (32,500)||40,000 (37,500)|

 |6||40,000 (35,000)||60,000 (45,000)||60,000 (55,000)|

 |8||50,000 (50,000)||85,000 (80,000)||100,000 (90,000)|